bigintact/ICO-Projects-Database/README.md

 A paper named "ICOWD: An ICO Database with Quality-Controlled Annotations" based on this database has been submitted to 2nd IEEE International Conference on Blockchain (Blockchain-2019)(http://www.blockchain-ieee.org).
-I(Jinfeng Tong) am responsible for the most part of the paper including defintions and annotations.
+Jinfeng Tong is responsible for the most part of the paper including defintions and annotations.
 Yiqun Duan is responsible for most part of the applications except LDA.

 Jinfeng email: jinfeng.tong@alumni.ubc.ca
 Yiqun Duan email: yiqun.duan@alumni.ubc.ca